-If you have a fascination with cars, you have probably encountered very inclined wheels and wondered, “How do you navigate streets with these kind of tires?”
+If you have a fascination with cars, you have probably encountered very inclined wheels and wondered, “How do you drive around the streets with these kinds of tires?”

-Japanese motor shows are packed with cambered wheels with some tires so modified that they are barely inside the guards.
+Japanese motor shows are packed with cambered wheels – some wheels so modified that they are barely inside the guards.

 Tilted inclined wheels make it look like the suspension is broken and are a cause of stares by bystanders.
-I know the question on your mind is, “How do you get your wheels to be very inclined?”
+So why do tuned cars have very inclined wheels?

-Camber, when referring to wheels, is the angle at which a tire is inclined relative to the road.
+When referring to wheels, Camber is the angle at which a tire is inclined relative to the road.
 You can observe this angle when a car is cornering.
 The tire settings are adjusted to ensure that as much tire surface area is in contact with the ground.
-This prevents the car from rolling.

-Most of the time you observe a stationary car’s wheels you will assume that it is perpendicular to the wheel.
+Most of the time you observe a stationary car’s wheels, you will assume that it is perpendicular to the wheel.
 But, this is not often the case because the wheel is indented a little.
-Inclined wheels have no bearing on the performance of the car but many people have them on for aesthetic value.

 Whenever you see the outside wheels leaning outside of the car’s body, you realize that the part of the wheel that is in contact with the road diminishes.
 In many cars, negative camber is good because it corrects the effects of leaning during cornering.